microsoft/azure_arc/README.md

 https://azurearcjumpstart.io

-This repo contains the markdown files which generate the above website.
+This repository contains the markdown files which generate the above website.
 See below for guidance on running with a local environment to contribute to the docs.

 ## Want to help and contribute?